Posted 28-Dec-2022 13:42:39

 Colic prevention is an art and a science, and sometimes feels like a matter of luck.
 In a nutshell: allow your horse to live as much like a horse as possible, with as much safe turn-out time as you can.
 This provides both exercise and hopefully good pasture to munch on, as their digestive systems are designed to have an almost constant influx of roughage.
-A comprehensive de-worming program is also essential, since certain types of parasites can contribute to colic.
-And it is vital that your horses have a constant access to clean, fresh water (especially in cold weather, when buckets and troughs can freeze over), since dehydration can cause an impaction colic.
+If grass is at a premium where you live, good quality hay can be a sufficient substitute.
+A comprehensive de-worming program is also essential, since certain types of parasites can contribute to colic—your veterinarian can work with you on the best parasite management plan.
+And it is vital that your horses have a constant access to clean, fresh water (especially in cold weather, when buckets and troughs can freeze over), since dehydration can very quickly cause an impaction colic.

 Also, be on the lookout for gastric ulcers, which can lead to colic issues.
 Research over more than the last decade has shown that gastric ulcers are much more prevalent than previously thought--among all breeds and disciplines.
-Just a two-day trip away from home can be enough to set the stage for ulcers.
+A routine two-day trip away from home for a show or trail ride can be enough to set the stage for ulcers.
 If your horse is dropping weight for no reason, seems girthy or unusually tense or depressed, has changed his eating or drinking habits, and/or seems “off” or slightly colicky, talk to your veterinarian.
 And if you are traveling to competitions or will otherwise be away from home, consider preventative measures.
 The good news is that there are effective prevention and treatment supplement and medication options to help keep gastric ulcers at bay and treat them if they occur.

-In the look at those two years of Mortality claims, neurological diseases such as EPM were slightly more prevalent than other causes.
-And the remainder of causes included eye issues, joint infections from puncture wounds, various cancers, conditions like founder that required the horses to be put down, as well as catastrophic injuries resulting from trailering accidents and barn fires.
+The review of those two years of Mortality claims showed that neurological diseases such as EPM were slightly more prevalent than other causes of death.
+And the remainder of causes included issues such joint infections from puncture wounds, various cancers, conditions like founder that required the horses to be put down, as well as catastrophic injuries resulting from trailering accidents and barn fires.